On Veech groups of infinite superelliptic curves: Infinite superelliptic curves as tame translation surfaces

-On the other hand, let $\mathcal{C}_{\infty}$ denote the set conformed by all sequence of different complex numbers such that each one of them converge to infinity, then it can be thought as the set of all infinite hyperelliptic curves having tame translation structure.
-Further, the group of complex translations maps $\mathcal{T}=\{T_{b}(z)=z+b: b\in\mathbb{C}\}$ acts on $\mathcal{C}_{\infty}$ as follows
+On the other hand, let $\mathcal{C}_{\infty}$ denote the set of all convergent sequence to infinity.
+It can be thought as the set of all the infinite hyperelliptic curves having tame translation structure.
+Now, let $\ell_{\infty}$ denote the Banach space of all the bounded sequence of complex numbers $(z_k)_{k\in\mathbb{N}}$ equipped with the norm given by the formula